ashleykleynhans/-vagrant-ansible-openvpn/README.md

 # vagrant-ansible-openvpn

-Provision OpenVPN using Vagrant, Virtualbox and Ansible.
+Provision OpenVPN on Ubuntu 22.04 LTS using Vagrant, Virtualbox and Ansible.

 ## Clone the GitHub Repository